-Shamsuddin Sultan Khan PhD., VP, Research & Development,received his PhD. from University of Science Malaysia in 2017.
+Shamsuddin Sultan Khan PhD., Director of Research & Board Member received his PhD. from University of Science Malaysia in 2017.
 In his doctoral

 research, he discovered four benizimdizole derivatives, one organotin derivative and four flavonoid derivatives as anti-cancer agents to work through